How to choose the best dog grooming scissors

 These are for the elite stylists who are primarily focused on performance and design.
 They aren’t for your ultra-matted, hard to handle and difficult dogs but are fantastic for competition and for the experienced groomer that wants to produce an immaculate style.

 These scissors are so sharp that if you look at them you can get a cut!!!
-These are for the highly experience and skilled groomer that allows you to create an incredible shape.
+These are for the highly experienced and skilled groomer that allows you to create an incredible shape.
 They are generally custom designed for you and will be made specifically to help you produce the highest competition standard results with the right training.